 The hotel burnt down in 1995 and has been demolished.
 Now one must resort to the coaching inn which lost much business when the Station Hotel opened.¬†

-The signal boxes were removed in 1984 and the goods shed is also lost.
+The boxes closed in 1984 when replaced by RETB, controlled from Dingwall.
+The goods shed is also lost.

 The station building is well maintained and noted for the well kept toilets.
 The remaining siding is in permanent way use.